Leefarmer83/GLFC/README.md

 **User Stories:**

+* As managment of the club, we need a platform to update players and managers on things happening at the club.<br>
 * As the secretary of the club, we need a platform for our fans to check how the team is performing from week to week.<br>
 * As the secretary of the club, I need a platform for the other team secretary to contact me.<br>
 * As the treasurer of the club, I need a website that will help us raise funds for the club.<br>